PROBLEMS WE TREAT

 Brian Mulligan, a Physical Therapist from New Zealand, developed the concept of mobilizations with movement.
 His treatment techniques have been used worldwide and are an effective treatment for decreasing pain with joint movement.
 Aside from treating neck pain, his techniques are also used in alleviating low and mid back pain, as well as treating injuries to the upper and lower extremities.
 By applying a gentle controlled pressure, while the patient actively moves the joint, we can often painlessly free up joint restriction and decrease pain.

 Core strength and stability are much like the foundation of a house.
 If the foundation is weak, the house will shift and crack.
 Similarly if your core is weak, your body will over time experience more pain and eventual injury.
-Your deep core muscles support control and move your spine and pelvis to allow you to do all the normal activities in your life.
+Your deep core muscles support control and move your spine and pelvis.

 Stabilization exercises can benefit especially those who are suffering from spine-related pain.
 The most common types of stability exercises involve the core and the lumbar spine.
 Along with manual therapy, stabilization exercises have been found to be effective in improving pain intensity, range of motion, and quality of life.

-Summary: We have professionals who are trained to evaluate and treat mechanical dysfunctions of the spine.
-We also help teach patients ways to prevent the development of spinal conditions, as well as enable them to manage and control their symptoms between treatments and after the completion of the treatment process.
+We have staff who are trained to evaluate and treat mechanical dysfunctions of the spine.
+We also help teach patients ways to prevent the development of spinal conditions, as well as enable them to manage and control their symptoms between treatments and after the treatment process.